gburd/sparsemap/README.md

 ## Final words

-This bitmap has efficient compression when used on long sequences of set (or unset) bits (i.e. with a word size of 64bit, and a payload of consecutive numbers without gaps, the payload of 2048 x sizeof(uint64_t) = 16kb will occupy only 8 bytes!
+This bitmap has efficient compression when used on long sequences of set (or unset) bits (i.e. with a word size of 64 bit and a payload of consecutive numbers without gaps, the payload of 2048 x sizeof(uint64_t) = 16kb will occupy only 8 bytes!).

 However, if the sequence is not consecutive and has gaps, it's possible that the compression is inefficient, and the size (in the worst case) is identical